Bealby/grandpas-pocket-watch-shop/README.md

-Users of this Website are a specific group of pocket watch enthusiasts who often have a high level of knowledge with particular pocket watch requirements.
+Users of this Website are a specific group of pocket watch enthusiasts who often have a high level of knowledge with particular pocket watch requirements and needs.
 The Website therefore needs to be fully researched and accurately describe it's products.

-For most e-commerce Websites the aims of the user is to be able to quickly navigate to the product they require with ease and intuition, and with limited complications.
+For most e-commerce Websites the aims of the user is to be able to quickly navigate to the product they require with ease, intuition, and limited complications.
 Adding a 'Search' feature to the Website will increase users ability to find products in a quicker way.

 The Website needs to stand out from it's competitors by being rich in imagery and specific in product details.
-Creating a Forum for registered users to ask questions and share information, will draw users together and entice them to continue to return to the Website.
+Creating a repair or valuation service for registered users only will increase user loyalty to the Website and encourage them to return.

 A mobile first approach will be instigated in the design to allow users to purchase easily and efficiently on smaller